 Start a Ships & Boats Trading Business in Dubai

 Dubai's position at the crossroads of global maritime trade routes makes it one of the most strategically advantageous locations in the world to build a ships and boats trading business.
-This guide covers everything you need to know about obtaining a Ships and Boats Trading Licence (Activity Code 4763.94) at Dubai South Business Hub Free Zone, from setup costs and compliance steps to why the UAE market offers exceptional commercial potential.
+This guide covers everything you need to know about obtaining a Ships and Boats Trading License (Activity Code 4763.94) at Dubai South Business Hub Free Zone, from setup costs and compliance steps to why the UAE market offers exceptional commercial potential.

 Key Stats at a Glance

-Activity Code: 4763.94 | Licence Type: Trading Licence
+Activity Code: 4763.94 | License Type: Trading License

-Licence fees typically range from AED 12,000 to AED 25,000 per year
+License fees typically range from AED 12,000 to AED 25,000 per year

 Setup timeline: 3 to 7 working days once documents are submitted